Are you doing a hot tub project?

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

-Improving the Energy Efficiency of Hot Tubs
+How to Improve the Energy Efficiency of Your Hot Tub

 We’ve covered some issues that come along with particular models of hot tubs.
 But there are some points you can control, such as where you place the tub and how often you use it.
 Let’s take a look at what you can do to improve your hot tub’s energy efficiency.